 “With adoption of digital planning tools, we can start to look at expansive success criteria, such as the value our community engagement has had to actually affect tweaks to a site layout and other details, such as types of homes, and impact mitigation plans.”

-Expanded Set of Community Consultation Success Measures for Planning and Construction
+Essential Community Consultation Success Measures for Planning Consultations

 You might also be interested in our article on planners measures of success from community consultation.
 What do town planners see as a successful planning consultation?